Around them bases we shall roam!"

-in 1978, and a short-lived 1979-80 CBS television series, none of which were able to duplicate the success of the original.
-A remake was made in 2005, starring Billy Bob Thornton as Buttermaker.
+The film was followed by two sequels, The Bad News Bears in Breaking Training (1977) and The Bad News Bears Go to Japan (1978), and a short-lived 1979-80 CBS television series, none of which were able to duplicate the success of the original.
+Remade in 2005 as Bad News Bears, directed by Richard Linklater and starring Billy Bob Thornton as Buttermaker.

-Not to be confused with Bears Are Bad News
+Not to be confused with Bears Are Bad News.

 This movie, and its two sequels, contain examples of:

-- Down to the Last Play: This was perhaps the first underdog movie to have the protagonist team NOT win.
+- Down to the Last Play: This was perhaps the first underdog movie to have the protagonist team not win.

 - Fallen-on-Hard-Times Job: Buttermaker the little-league coach.

 - Fat Comic Relief: Engelberg.
 Of note, when Engelberg collapses exhausted during a run.Engelberg: Any second now, Ogilvie.
 Heart attack time.

 - Groin Attack: Tanner repays a rival Yankee player for cleating Amanda by giving him a swift kick to the jewels.

 - Hope Spot: With two outs in the final inning, Ogilvy manages to draw a walk after an 0-2 count, Ahmad bunts for a single, and Miguel draws another walk to bring up Kelly as the tying run.
 Just as it appears Kelly will hit an inside-the-park grand slam, the Yankees get the ball to the catcher and he's out at the plate.